 American Education System

 Most universities in the United States will require a specific High School GPA before a high school graduate can even be considered for admittance, so it is very important for parents to be aware of what the requirements are for any college or university to which their child may be applying.
-Students should also be aware of this, if hoping to secure a scholarship.
-See pages 109-110 for more information on this.
+Students should also be aware of this if hoping to secure a scholarship.

 The International Baccalaureate at CIS